Blog Archive

 Flight Emissions & Gift 4 Nature

 Air New Zealand Flights: What were the flight emissions for our 3 hour return trip, Auckland-Sydney?
 According to Air New Zealand, it was nearly 0.9t of CO2 equivalents for two economy class seats.
-Perhaps a bit light, but fortunately they have a comprehensive Voluntary Emissions Contribution Programme for where the offset funds are spent.
+A bit light, but fortunately they have a comprehensive Voluntary Emissions Contribution Programme for where the offset funds are spent.

 myclimate.org Calculation: This website calculates the CO2 equivalents at 1.6 t, nearly double Air New Zealand's 0936 t.